Restock Strategy

 - 1.Perishables = small orders, frequent: Bread, milk, produce, and baked goods should be ordered in small batches every 1-2 days.

 - 2.Non-perishables = bulk: Canned goods, snacks, drinks, and toilet paper can be bought in bulk to save on shipping.
+Use Patch 1.4.0 stock tracking filters to confirm which non-perishables are actually selling fast before placing a large order.

 - 3.Track sell-through rates: Check your end-of-day report.
 If a product rarely sells, reduce its shelf space or drop it entirely.